 Learning occurs one mind at a time.
 Each learner comes in many flavors, with different passions, different interests, varied attention spans, language forte, family circumstance, strengths, and weaknesses.

 Creating central education models from afar is a vestigial practice from the bowels of the industrial revolution and seeded by Prussian soldier-prepping practices.
 Educrats appointed to committees in faraway places are no more learned or enlightened than seasoned local professionals.
 The capitol-city educrats are very often much less experienced teachers, or not even teachers at all.
-The capitol-city educrats certainly do not reflect local community culture and values.
+And the capitol-city educrats certainly do not reflect local community culture and values.

 Capitol-city committee members are far removed from little Sally Smith and her teacher Juanita Perez.
 Perez and her support team in the local schoolhouse share years of experience, community ties, even generational relationships with parents and students.

-Cancelling capitol-city micro-management allows the marvelous talent in the trenches to devise amazing learning innovations.
+Cancelling capitol-city micro-management frees the marvelous talent in the trenches to devise amazing learning innovations.
 When creative and entrepreneurial freedom blossoms and thrives, innovation and discovery can bubble away where it should, in the classroom, home, teachers, and students.

-Every schoolhouse and every classroom is a potential learning innovation incubator, but only if we jettison the one-size-fits-all-top-down educrat micro-management culture.
+Every schoolhouse and every classroom is a potential learning innovation incubator, but only if we jettison the one-size-fits-all-top-down educratic micro-management culture.
 Learning improvement is only possible if we the people change our way of thinking.